-Transcripts and/or school records will not be released for any student until all tuition, fines and fees are paid in full and all books and materials belonging to Open Door Christian School have been returned.
+Transcripts and/or school records will not be released for a student until all tuition, fines and fees for that student are paid in full and all books and materials belonging to Open Door Christian School have been returned.

 In addition: Students will not be allowed to re-enroll for the following school year unless their family's total balance from the previous year has been paid in full.